Is the Alaskan Klee Kai the right breed for you?

 Q: What kind of papers do Alaskan Klee Kai come with?

 A: Whether you are planning on bringing home a puppy from me or another breeder, please ALWAYS make sure your Alaskan Klee Kai puppy is coming with United Kennel Club registration papers.
 Odds are, if your Alaskan Klee Kai does not come with these papers, it is not purebred.
+Alaskan Klee Kai who are registered with the United Kennel Club can also be record with the American Kennel Club Foundation Stock Services.
+No other registry is acceptable or legitimate for Alaskan Klee Kai.

 Q: I've never owned a dog before, is an Alaskan Klee Kai a good first choice?